mochawla/friend-finder/README.md

 How it works: Start by answering questions with a rating of 1-5 (1 being Strongly Disagree, 5 being Strongly Agree), then submit to see who you're most compatible with.

 How it runs: Clone this repository.
 Run NPM install.
-Run the Browser on localhost:
+Run the Browser on localhost:8080